Things People in the Finance Industry Don’t Want You to Know

 Financial professionals do a really great job convincing others (and themselves) that they have all the answers.
 The truth is much of the time no one really has a legitimate explanation for how it all adds up.
 There’s more guesswork involved than most care to admit.

-These topics make for interesting debates among finance-types and I’m just as guilty as anyone else when it comes to focusing on the minute details.
-But for most financial consumers and clients these arguments don’t really add a ton of value.
+These topics make for interesting debates among finance types, and I’m just as guilty as anyone else when it comes to focusing on the minute details.
+But for most financial consumers and clients, these arguments don’t add much value.
 The problem is that there’s a caveat for every argument.
-There are always going to be historical scenarios that will either support or refute nearly every investment strategy ever concocted and if not the future surely will.
+There will always be historical scenarios that will either support or refute nearly every investment strategy ever concocted, and if not, the future surely will.

-The details will always need to be ironed out, but those in the profession that focus exclusively on the minutiae instead of the big picture issues are usually trying to confuse their clients from the things that really matter.
+The details will always need to be ironed out.
+Still, those in the profession who focus exclusively on the minutiae instead of the big picture issues are usually trying to confuse their clients with the things that really matter.

 There’s no such thing as “smart money.”
 Everyone likes to poke fun at mom and pop investors, but the professionals are just as likely to succomb to performance chasing and cognitive dissonance.
 There are countless examples of intelligent investors blowing themselves up through the misuse of leverage or a trade gone wrong.
 Somehow the smart money is always more than willing to give these same people millions of dollars when they decide to raise a new fund a few years down the line.